Carbonated water steadily grows in popularity every year.

 Tonic water is also carbonated, but it contains quinine and added sugar, which means it contains calories.

-Of the bunch, club soda, seltzer and sparkling mineral water are all good choices that may benefit your health.
+Among the four, club soda, seltzer, and sparkling mineral water are all good choices that may benefit your health.
 Which one you choose to drink is simply a matter of taste.